-If you prefer a step-by-step guide, our comprehensive key selection criteria responses example teacher aide Victoria job guide will help you craft your own responses with ease.
+If you prefer a step-by-step guide, check out our comprehensive key selection criteria responses example teacher aide Victoria job guide.

 You’ll notice that Victorian government teacher aide selection criteria tend to be the same across most roles: